Anxiety Vs. Depression: Mental Health Treatment

 If you have anxiety, depression, or both, there are ways to cope

-Anxiety and sadness are often normal parts of the human experience.
+However, anxiety and sadness are often normal parts of the human experience.
 For example, it can be normal to have anxiety before meeting for an interview or to feel depressed after losing a loved one.
-However, if you have feelings of anxiety or depression for weeks at a time that impacts your ability to function, there is a possibility of an underlying mental health condition.
+However, if you have feelings of anxiety or depression for weeks at a time that impact your ability to function, there is a possibility of an underlying mental health condition.
+If you believe that you or a family member is experiencing depression or anxiety, it may be beneficial to seek professional help to address these health conditions and provide appropriate support for depressive disorder and anxiety disorder management.

 What are depressive disorders?